benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 <br/>

 #### It's a reflection of their character.

-They know they're an arsehole, and feel guilty about it.
-They're relationships suffer and they receive absolutely no respect or trust.
-They could be a psychopath, and if so, there is no redemption for this person as they have a mental disorder.

-The CEO who came up with it, or at least first wrote it down, is Raytheon CEO Bill Swanson.
-He wrote a booklet of 33 short leadership observations called Swanson's Unwritten Rules of Management.
-Raytheon has given away 250,000 of the books.

-Among those 33 rules is only one that Swanson says never fails: "A person who is nice to you but rude to the waiter, or to others, is not a nice person."
+They have failed the [Waiter rule][1]. _"If someone is nice to you but rude to the waiter, they are not a nice person."_ -- <cite>[Dave Barry][2]</cite>.

-"Watch out for people who have a situational value system, who can turn the charm on and off depending on the status of the person they are interacting with," Swanson writes.
-"Be especially wary of those who are rude to people perceived to be in subordinate roles."
+situational value system,
+status of the person they are interacting with
+Be especially wary of those who are rude to people perceived to be in subordinate roles

-The Waiter Rule also applies to the way people treat hotel maids, mailroom clerks, bellmen and security guards.
-Au Bon Pain co-founder Ron Shaich, now CEO of Panera Bread, says he was interviewing a candidate for general counsel in St. Louis.
-She was "sweet" to Shaich but turned "amazingly rude" to someone cleaning the tables, Shaich says.
-She didn't get the job.

-Shaich says any time candidates are being considered for executive positions at Panera Bread, he asks his assistant, Laura Parisi, how they treated her, because some applicants are "pushy, self-absorbed and rude" to her before she transfers the call to him.

-Just about every CEO has a waiter story to tell.
-Dave Gould, CEO of Witness Systems, experienced the rule firsthand when a waitress dumped a full glass of red wine on the expensive suit of another CEO during a contract negotiation.
-The victim CEO put her at ease with a joke about not having had time to shower that morning.
-A few days later, when there was an apparent impasse during negotiations, Gould trusted that CEO to have the character to work out any differences.

-CEOs who blow up at waiters have an ego out of control, Gould says.
-"They're saying, 'I'm better.
-I'm smarter.'
-Those people tend not to be collaborative."

-"To some people, speaking in a condescending manner makes them feel important, which to me is a total turnoff," says Seymour Holtzman, chairman of Casual Male Retail Group, which operates big-and-tall men's clothing stores including Casual Male XL.
+"To some people, speaking in a condescending manner makes them feel important, which to me is a total turnoff,"

-4. Remember: It’s THEIR Issue, Not Yours

-Look, most of the time, things like this aren’t really about YOU.
-So instead of taking it personally, try to consider for a moment what’s going on for your boss.
-What’s causing this behavior?
-Does he perhaps feel threatened by you in some way?
-Does he have a self-esteem issue that causes him to put others down so he can feel better about himself?
-You might uncover something that makes the behavior a little easier to put up with or just ignore altogether.
-Sometimes people have annoying character traits that don’t serve them well, but there’s nothing you can do to change them.
-Just remember: It’s their issue, not yours.
-Take comfort in the fact that, if you see it, others see it too.
-And this kind of behavior will hold them back in life and in their career at some point.
 <br/>
 <br/>